AccelByte/session-dsm-grpc-plugin-gamelift-go/README.md

-# Session DSM Extend Override for GameLift Servers
+# Session DSM Extend Override for Amazon GameLift Servers

 **AccelByte Gaming Services** (AGS) features can be customized using **Extend** services, which are backend gRPC servers that can be written by developers to customize AGS functionality.
 The **Session DSM Extend Override** is a service used to request servers to back AccelByte Game Sessions.
-Developers can customize the Session DSM to support other hosting providers including, GameLift Servers.
+Developers can customize the Session DSM to support other hosting providers including, Amazon GameLift Servers.

 ## Overview

 The Session DSM has three overridable functions: `CreateGameSession`, `CreateGameSessionAsync`, and `TerminateGameSession`.
-In this project, these functions are implemented to manage servers through GameLift Servers using [the official AWS SDK for Go v2](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2).
+In this project, these functions are implemented to manage servers through Amazon GameLift Servers using [the official AWS SDK for Go v2](https://pkg.go.dev/github.com/aws/aws-sdk-go-v2).

-- `CreateGameSession` creates a GameLift Game Session using the AWS SDK function `CreateGameSession` and immediately returns server connection details on success.
-This is the default behavior of the Session DSM, and is useful for testing or for games that may not require the power and flexibility of GameLift Queues
+- `CreateGameSession` creates a Amazon GameLift Game Session using the AWS SDK function `CreateGameSession` and immediately returns server connection details on success.
+This is the default behavior of the Session DSM, and is useful for testing or for games that may not require the power and flexibility of Amazon GameLift Queues
-- `CreateGameSessionAsync` starts a GameLift session queue placement using the AWS SDK function `StartGameSessionPlacement`.
-This is used when running the Session DSM in **asynchronous mode**, and is used to leverage GameLift Queues.
+- `CreateGameSessionAsync` starts a Amazon GameLift session queue placement using the AWS SDK function `StartGameSessionPlacement`.
+This is used when running the Session DSM in **asynchronous mode**, and is used to leverage Amazon GameLift Queues.
-- `TerminateGameSession` will terminate an existing GameLift Game Session using the AWS SDK function `TerminateGameSession`.
+- `TerminateGameSession` will terminate an existing Amazon GameLift Game Session using the AWS SDK function `TerminateGameSession`.
 This is used for sessions that are created by both `CreateGameSession` and `CreateGameSessionAsync`.

 ### Synchronous vs Asynchronous Mode

-There are two distinct methods that can be used to request servers from GameLift Servers, referred to as **synchronous mode** and **asynchronous mode**.
+There are two distinct methods that can be used to request servers from Amazon GameLift Servers, referred to as **synchronous mode** and **asynchronous mode**.
 This toggle is handled in the Session DSM, and can be set for specific AccelByte Session Templates as needed.

 **Synchronous mode** is simpler to implement, and is best used for early testing and development workflows.
 This method also gives developers explicit control over what fleets are used when a session is created.